hmhamza/junit-testing-software-engineering-fall2015/README.md

 methods, so write some good tests yourself, to make it likely that your code will pass our tests as well.

-### Important note:
-The decimal numbers representing money are implemented as integers.
-The last two digits denote two decimals.
-So Money(200050, SEK) will mean 2000.50 SEK.

 ### Bank
 The Bank and Account classes were written by a bad programmer.
 When you are confident your Money and Currency classes work as intended, write test